RodrigoRalhaMoreira/RodrigoRalhaMoreira/README.md

 ## I'm a Backend Developer, and a Blockchain Enthusiast!!

-- 🔭 Check out what I am working on: [ZKP small prototype for HyFlexChain][github_repo]!
+- 🔭 Check out what I am working on: [Transactions with ZKProofs for HyFlexChain][github_repo]!
 - 🌱 I’m currently learning blockchain technologies, and developing my master's thesis using Zero Knowledge Proofs for private transactions in HyFlexChain.
 - 👯 I’m always looking to collaborate in new projects if I have time for it!
 - 🥅 2024 Goals: Learn more about web3, staying in shape and being healthy!